The Quality of My Well Water

 Assessing the Health of a Lake

-Lake science is a relatively new discipline.
-It wasnʼt until the late 1960ʼs that scientists began studying in earnest the negative impact of human activity on our water systems.
-With its bountiful supply of lakes and rivers, it is not surprising that Canada has played a major role in this research.
-In fact, it was through the work done at the Experimental Lakes Area (ELA) in northern Ontario that we learnt about the harmful effects of industry-generated acid rain and phosphorus on our waterways.
+It wasn’t until the late 1960ʼs that scientists began studying in earnest the negative impact of human activity on our water systems.
+In fact, it was through the work done in northern Ontario that we learned about the harmful effects of industry-generated acid rain and phosphorus on our waterways.

 Complexity of the Task

-Although we now know much more about the many man-made threats facing our lakes and rivers, there is still no simple way to assess the overall health of a lake or to predict its future.
-This is because a lake is a very complex system, with many factors affecting its health.
+Although we now know much more about the many man-made threats facing our lakes and rivers.
 Accordingly, a myriad of data must be collected and studied to determine its current and future state.
 These data include:

 - ph (ie: alkalinity/acidity);